(I Can't Get No) Satisfaction: Release and success

 The song has become a staple at Rolling Stones shows.
 They have performed it on nearly every tour since its release, and concert renditions have been included on the albums Got Live If You Want It!, Still Life, Flashpoint, Live Licks, Shine a Light, Hyde Park Live, and Havana Moon.
 One unusual rendition is included in Robert Frank's film Cocksucker Blues from the 1972 tour, when the song was performed by both the Rolling Stones and Stevie Wonder's band as the second half of a medley with Wonder's "Uptight".

 Personnel

-According to authors Andy Babiuk and Greg Prevost:
+Credits adapted from a College of Wooster listening guide and the Library of Congress National Recording Registry essay for the song.